Silvia Coss

 Did you have family here?

-My daughters’ father and I were married in Mexico, and we came over here.
+My daughters’ father and I got married in Mexico and came over here.
 My daughters were born in Los Angeles.
 Now, it’s just my daughters and me because their father went back to Mexico.

 What is your connection to Koreatown?

-In this building, we are all from different nationalities.
-We are so united and strong in helping each other.
-If we had not been so united during [COVID], it would have affected us economically, [in terms of] health and food.
+In this place, we come from different backgrounds, but we are united and strong in helping one another.
+If we had not been so united during [COVID], it would have affected us economically [in terms of] health and food.
 For example, work halted in 2020, yet there was always food.
 They would say in Koreatown, ‘In such-and-such a place, there will be food.’
 To this day, they still tell us that.
-They even distributed turkeys at the YMCA on 3rd [Street] and Western [Avenue].
-We’ve seen a lot of help, a lot of help.
+They even distributed turkeys at the YMCA on 3rd Street and Western Avenue.
+We’ve seen so much help.
 More than anything, we’ve seen a lot of unity.

 Do you think unity has always existed over the years?

-It is more recent because we value more of what we have now.
+It is more recent because we value what we have more now.
 We aren’t simply machines working; we now realize we are human beings.
-At least, in my opinion, because in the 30 years I have lived in this country, during 2020, I could stay in this apartment for one month without work.
+At least, in my opinion, because over the 30 years I have lived in this country, I was able to stay in this apartment for one month without work in 2020.

 I have never stopped working in the 30 years I have lived here.
 Never!
 In 2020, we had no other option; we were forced to stop working.
-The truth is that I never enjoyed this apartment, which I pay for each month because I’m renting.
+The truth is that I never enjoyed this apartment, which I pay for each month as a renter.
 But I never enjoyed it more than I did the entire month I was unemployed.
-So, I was able to be grateful for many things.
+I was able to be grateful for many things.

 Right now, I have a good job and know more people.
-I am more involved in the community and very interested in serving people in need, whether they have money or not.
+I am more involved in the community and am very interested in serving people in need, regardless of their financial situation.
 We all need millionaires, the poor, and the homeless.
 We need everyone.
-I have seen how these organizations like KYCC extend themselves to the community so that we can lead different lives.
+I have seen how organizations like KYCC extend themselves to the community so that we can lead different lives.

-Some people say that the statistics for children from 0 to 5 years of age show they are very intellectually gifted because of their schooling.
+Some people argue that the statistics for children from 0 to 5 years of age indicate they are intellectually gifted due to their early schooling.
 They are learning well in school.
-Before, it was a battle because of problems in the home, community, neighborhood, etc. All of you young adults studying—some of you are still online, and others have already returned to school [on campus].
-You can see the effort among young adults and children, among adults and parents.
+Before, it was a battle because of problems in the home, community, neighborhood, etc. All of you young adults studying — some of you are still online, and others have already returned to school [on campus].
+You can see the effort among young adults, children, adults, and parents.

-We united so that children and young university students could understand being on a computer.
+We united so that children and young university students could learn how to use computers.
 University students struggled and would say, ‘I just don’t understand.
 I don’t understand.’
-But little by little, they started to learn to be up to date with technology and not just be in a chair or [at a desk] in a school classroom.
-They could use technology to study at school, at home, or wherever.
+But little by little, they started to learn to be up-to-date with technology and not just be in a chair or [at a desk] in a school classroom.
+They can use technology to study at school, at home, or anywhere else.

 What joy!
 What joy!
 I identify with that after hearing about your experience.
 My mom has also been very involved.
 Unfortunately, there have been many obstacles, so she has been a bit removed from what she used to do.
 But listening to you motivates me and brings me so much joy that the community has been there for you, just as it has for many of us.
 I would like to know more about how you got involved because you seem very dedicated to your work.